 Beginning with his appointment as a violin teacher in 1703, Vivaldi enjoyed a long musical relationship with the Ospedale which gave him the opportunity to compose a significant number of works for both the ensembles and the choir.
 Vivaldi’s involvement with the choir came at an interesting point in his life: the composer was gaining status as a reputable operatic composer and was supplying regular works for Venetian theatres from 1713.
 Vivaldi’s interest in operatic writing coincided with his writing of the Gloria, which is thought to have been written for the choir at the Ospedale in 1715.
 As the choir gained its reputation as an ensemble that could rival even the opera houses, tourists and visitors flocked to the Ospedale to hear the girls perform.

 However, as the governors of the Ospedale were keen to keep the girls safe from the corruption of the outside world and wanted to maintain their modesty, it was decided that the girls should be obstructed from the view of these audiences, with iron gratings surrounding them in the balconies of the Ospedale where they performed.
 The girls were shrouded in mystery, which was an incredible selling point as people (men especially) were enchanted by their angelic voices and longed to see the figures behind the gratings.
 The nature of the performance was therefore extremely theatrical, and Vivaldi may have been drawn in by the dramatic opportunities of writing compositions (such as the Gloria) for this choir.
-Furthermore, although there was indeed a fascination on the girls’ appearances, or lack thereof, audiences were forced to focus on listening to the music that surrounded them rather than being distracted by what they saw.
-This would have certainly be an appealing concept for composers who wrote for the choir.
+Furthermore, although there was indeed a fascination with the girls’ appearances or lack thereof, audiences were forced to focus on listening to the music that surrounded them rather than being distracted by what they saw.
+This would have certainly been an appealing concept for composers who wrote for the choir.

 The role that women play in classical music is sometimes overlooked or underplayed.
 Nevertheless, both Pergolesi and Vivaldi exploited and took advantage of the opportunity for female presence in their works and we think the result is something pretty spectacular.